 - Mirror Coated: Reflect light across a wide spectrum, including infrared or heat rays

 - Photochromic: Automatically darken and lighten to provide the proper level of protection and comfort in varied lighting conditions

-- Polarized: Filter out reflected glare from shiny surfaces (water, pavement, dashboards) and improve contrast and visibility while reducing squinting and eye strain
+- Polarized: Filter out reflected glare from shiny surfaces (i.e. water, pavement and dashboards) and improve contrast and visibility, while reducing squinting and eye strain

 - Wraparound: Shaped to keep light from entering the eye at various angles

 - Scratch Resistant: Significantly durable and minimize abrasions